 Creatine supplementation is an easier and faster way to building muscle mass when compared to only getting this ingredient from food.

-If you’re interested in taking creatine supplements, check out this list of top picks!
+If you’re interested in taking creatine before bed, check out this list of top picks!

 1. Optimum Nutrition Creatine Monohydrate Capsules